deislabs/bindle/docs/signing-spec.md

 ## Signing and Roles

 Signers of an invoice MUST have a role.
 The following roles are defined by this specification.
-Agents SHOULD initiate a warning and MAY initiate a failure if another role is encountered.
+Agents SHOULD initiate a warning and MAY initiate a failure if a user's expected role does not match the given roll.

 - `creator`: Signer asserts that they are the ones who made this bindle
+- `verifier`: Signer asserts that they have verified the contents of the bindle
-- `proxy`: Signer asserts that they are a consumer or waypoint for this bindle, and have no reason to distrust
+- `proxy`: Signer asserts that they are a consumer or waypoint for this bindle, and have no reason to distrust the bindle
 - `host`: Signer asserts that it has served as a Bindle host for this content

+### The Creator Role

 The `creator` signature MUST be on any invoice that is compliant with this system.
 There MAY be multiple creators on an invoice.
 A creator MUST NOT sign the same invoice with the same key multiple times.
 A Bindle server MUST reject an invoice that is not signed by a creator.
 A Bindle server MUST reject an invoice that is signed by a creator's key for which the server does not have an entry in its keyring.
+In other words, the server MUST have the keys for every creator whose Bindle it accepts.
+A bindle server MUST NOT sign a bindle with its host key if it does not have the key of the creator in its keyring.
+This does not necessarily preclude a "caching proxy", where the proxy is repeating a Bindle that has been signed by another set of creator and host keys.

+> A _caching proxy_ is a Bindle server that takes a user's request for a bindle, finds that bindle remotely, and then caches that bindle's content locally so that it may re-serve that content at a later date.
+Such servers MAY sign with a proxy key.

-A client SHOULD reject an invoice signed by a creator whose public key is not in the client's keyring
+A client SHOULD reject an invoice signed by a creator whose public key is not in the client's keyring.
+A non-normative recommendation would be that a client ought to reject any bindle where neither a creator's nor a verifier's signature could be verified.

+### The Verifier Role

+The `verifier` role describes a signer who asserts that the signer has employed a method of assessing whether the bindle is correct.

+Examples of verifiers might include:

+- A developer who reviews the code and build tools for the bindle's parcels
+- A security scanner that runs an audit of the bindle and parcels
+- A security researcher who performs a security audit and deems the bindle and parcels safe.

+The term `verifier` role is specific to the security context.
+This signer is not deciding whether text content is editorially correct or that an image looks good.
+The signer is asserting that the security profile of the bindle is deemed proper.
+That is, a vulnerability scanner is asserting, upon signature, that it detected no vulnerabilities in the bindle.

+An underlying assumption of the present model is that keys with the `verifier` role will be vetted more carefully before inclusion in the keyring.
+End users in particular should be careful to only include well-known entities in their `verifier` keyring.

+### The Host role

-Bindle servers MUST add a `host` entry to a bindle upon receiving the bindle from a client.
+Bindle servers MUST add a `host` entry to a bindle upon receiving the bindle from a client and verifying the creator key.
 A bindle server MUST NOT sign the same invoice more than once with the same key.
-Clients MAY reject invoices that are signed by unknown hosts, but they also MAY allow them.
+Clients MAY reject invoices that are signed by unknown hosts.

+### The Proxy Role

 Proxy signatures are designed for provenance more than security.
 When a non-creator pushes a bindle to a Bindle server, the non-creator SHOULD sign the invoice with a proxy signature.